SilverPlate3/Ultimate_IOC_Engine/README.md

 2) Generate API Keys for each user
 ↓
 3) Add the API key's into their corresponding lists in the API_keys.py file.

+#important to acknowledge
+User agent - In every API, I specified that the User Agent of the machine is *Mozilla 5.0* as it's the most widely used.
+If this isn't the case on your machine please change EVERY API function in the files: search_hash.py, search_IP.py, search_URL.py